Saturday, April 28, 2007

 Given the trouble that Warren Buffett had getting NetJets at a profit, I don't think I'd want to risk betting on this company.
 And being the exclusive fractional provider for the P-180 might not be all good.
 I don't get the sense that the airplane is a big success and I wonder how much of the airplane developer's costs are being loaded into Avantair.

 A new Avanti II obtained European and US certification in November 2005.
-Six months later, seventy planes were already ordered (36 by Avantair).
+Six months later, seventy planes were already ordered (36 by Avantair).and

 Mainly, I just think this company is likely to fail.